Save Water with a Drip Irrigation System

-Watering your landscaping can make the difference between a vivacious yard and handfuls of dry plants.
+Watering your landscaping can make the difference between a vivacious yard and an abundance of dry plants.
 During the spells of hot, dry weather we get in Fort Worth, it can get pricey and even wasteful to run your sprinkler every day, spraying wide streams into areas that do not need watering.
 You can maximize the efficiency of your watering efforts by installing drip irrigation.
-At Andy’s Sprinkler, our engineers and specialists can ensure your plants and foliage get ample water delivered directly to their roots.
+At Andy’s Sprinkler, our engineers and specialists can ensure your plants and foliage get water delivered directly to their roots.

 Avoid Going Dry